-Point Lay is a community on Kasegaluk Lagoon, separated from the Chukchi Sea coast, about 94 miles (152 km) southwest of Wainwright and 134 miles (216 km) northeast of Point Hope, Alaska.
+Point Lay is a low headland at the mouth of the Kokolik River on Kasegaluk Lagoon, separated from the Chukchi Sea by an unnamed barrier island, about 143 miles (231 km) northeast of Point Hope and 96 miles (155 km) southwest of Wainwright, Alaska.
+Point Lay was named by Captain Frederick William Beechey in September 1826 for George Tradescant Lay who was the ship’s naturalist.
 The Iñupiat name for the lagoon was reported in 1923 as “Kasegarlik” meaning “spotted seal place” or “having spotted seal”, and changed in 1929 by U.S. Geological Survey to its present spelling.
 Kasegaluk Lagoon is isolated from the Chukchi Sea by a series of long thin barrier islands separated by 7 passes.
-The lagoon receives the waters from the Kukpowruk, Utukok Rivers, and at Point Lay the Kokolik River.
+The lagoon receives river water from the Kukpowruk, Utukok, and Kokolik Rivers.

 The deeply-indented shoreline at Point Lay has prevented the village of Point Lay from effectively hunting bowhead whales since these animals stay farther offshore during the annual migration.
 However, the village participates in beluga whaling in sea ice leads and within Kasegaluk Lagoon, as well as walrus hunting farther offshore.
 During and after breakup of the sea ice between June and mid-August, beluga whales appear along the Chukchi Sea coast between Kotzebue Sound and Wainwright.
 Belugas are harvested by seven villages including Buckland, Kotzebue, Noatak, Kivalina, Point Hope, Point Lay, and Wainwright.
 Most villages harvest five or fewer belugas a year.
 Point Lay had a more substantial harvest of 30-40 whales, mostly caught within the lagoon.